brajeshwar/brajeshwar.github.io/_posts/2007/2007-07-07-brajeshwar-and-shanta-got-married-on-07-07-07.md

----
-layout: post
-title: Brajeshwar and Shanta got married on 07-07-07
+# Brajeshwar and Shanta got married on 07-07-07
----

 I was thinking of 11-11-11 as the cool date to get married.
 However, things don't always happen the way you want.
 You have to twist things happening around you to make it work for you in a better way.
 So, today, on this cool, numbered date [07-07-07](http://www.flickr.com/photos/brajeshwar/747310966/), Shanta and I got officially married.